 About the FdEd Early Childhood Studies programme

-In line with the widening participation brief, the Institute encourages applications from those who lack academic qualifications.
-All such applicants will be interviewed, set a 1500 word essay and a judgement made taking into account their academic potential and relevant experience.
+The Institute encourages applications from learners who lack formal academic qualifications.
+All such applicants will be set an appropriate piece of work, in the form of an essay question (1500-word essay) that will take into account their academic potential and relevant experience in the sector.

 What you will learn

 - Study and Research Skills